cloudmesh-community/hid-sp18-407/project-code/README.md

 ```$ sudo apt install docker```

+Add your Ubuntu user to the Docker Group:

 ```sudo usermod -a -G docker $USER```

 Then log out of the SSH session using Ctrl-D and log back in for the changes to take effect.
 Alternatively, use sudo permissions as a temporary solution.